activescott/home-infra/k8s/apps/letsencrypt-secret-loader/README.md

 This is a Kubernetes CronJob that uses a CronJob load Let's Encrypt certificates that are on disk and update a Kubernetes Secret with the certificates from file so that they can be used in a Service or Ingress.

 ## TODO:

-**Remove the last usage of this at `/k8s/apps/photoprism/overlays/scott/patch-photoprism-ingress.yaml` by porting it to cert-manager and delete this.
+**DEPRECATED**: **Remove the last usage of this at `/k8s/apps/photoprism/overlays/scott/patch-photoprism-ingress.yaml` by porting it to cert-manager and delete this.

 ## Overview